-National Forests in Michigan Will Let You Cut Down Christmas Trees for Cheap – or Give You One for FREE if You’re in 4th or 5th Grade
+National Forests in Michigan Will Let You Cut Down Christmas Trees for Cheap – or Give You One for FREE if You’re in 4th Grade

 Most people don’t realize that the U.S. Forest Service will let you legally cut down a Christmas tree as long as you have a $5 permit.